 Fact: No, Not true

-False: KGB has no role in chernobyl nuclear disaster
+The KGB had no role in the Chernobyl nuclear disaster.

 Fact: No, Not true

-Some news channels claimed that the CIA was behind the disaster.
-Investigations after the incident pointed to human error and confirmed it was an accident.
-There is no evidence the CIA was behind this disaster.
+Some news outlets claimed that the CIA was behind the disaster.
+However, investigations after the incident pointed to human error and confirmed it was an accident.
+There is no evidence the CIA was involved.

 Fact: No, Not true

-There are some fake eye witness reports saying that they saw some UFOs flying before the onset of the disaster.
-There is no valid evidence to back this up.
-This theory is busted.
+Some unverified eyewitness reports claimed to have seen UFOs flying before the onset of the disaster.
+There is no valid evidence to support this claim.
+This theory is unfounded.

 Fact: No, Not true

-Fake: This is an imaginary story by some conspiracy theorists.
+This is a fictional story created by some conspiracy theorists.

 Fact: No, Not true

-The Chernobyl disaster happened because of the curse of Rabbi Borukhom Tverskoy.
-Another fake conspiracy theory.
+The Chernobyl disaster happened due to a nuclear accident, not because of a curse by Rabbi Borukhom Tverskoy.
+This is another baseless conspiracy theory.

 Fact: No, Not true

-The Duga at Chernobyl was the focus of the 2015 documentary film, The Russian Woodpecker, by Chad Gracia.
-The film includes interviews with the commander of the Duga, Vladimir Musiets, as well as the Vice-Commander, the Head of the Data Center, and others involved in building and operating the radar.
-The documentary, which won numerous awards, also includes drone video footage of the array and handheld video footage of the surroundings as well as a climb to the top by the cinematographer, Artem Ryzhykov.
-The film also proposes a conspiracy theory that the Chernobyl disaster was engineered to cover up failures in the radar’s design
+The Duga radar station at Chernobyl was the focus of the 2015 documentary film, The Russian Woodpecker, by Chad Gracia.
+The film includes interviews with individuals involved in building and operating the radar and proposes a conspiracy theory that the Chernobyl disaster was engineered to cover up failures in the radar’s design.
+However, this remains a speculative theory presented in the documentary and is not supported by the overwhelming evidence pointing to a nuclear accident.